-The Core Strategy is the key Local Development Framework (LDF) document.
+The Core Strategy was adopted on the 26th March 2014 and is a key document in the Local Plan.
 It is a strategic District wide plan which influences how and where the Staffordshire Moorlands will develop in the future.
 It sets out what the District Council would like to achieve in each of the main towns and the rural areas outside the Peak District National Park.
-The Core Strategy provides the framework for future LDF documents which will then identify specific sites for development in the District (Site Allocations DPD) and provide detailed guidance to supplement the policies (Supplementary Planning Documents).
+The Core Strategy provides the framework for other future Local Plan documents which will then identify specific sites for development in the District (Site Allocations DPD) and provide detailed guidance to supplement the policies (Supplementary Planning Documents).

-The Core Strategy is informed by information, aspirations and actions from many other documents and surveys and also from consultations and engagement with stakeholders, whilst its policies and proposals will be delivered and measured through various implementation and monitoring mechanisms and procedures.
+The Core Strategy has been informed by information, aspirations and actions from many other documents and surveys and also from consultations and engagement with stakeholders, whilst its policies and proposals will be delivered and measured through various implementation and monitoring mechanisms and procedures.

 The area within the Peak District National Park is the responsibility of the Peak District National Park Authority, a separate local planning authority who prepare their own Peak District Core Strategy.

 The Core Strategy supersedes the saved policies from the 1998 Staffordshire Moorlands Local Plan (which are listed in Appendix H of the adopted Core Strategy).
 The development boundaries and Green Belt boundaries within the 1998 Local Plan are still in force until such time as they are reviewed as part of the Site Allocations work currently being undertaken.
 Please refer to the Council's Local Development Scheme for the latest timetable for the Site Allocations Review.